Swirek3331/ZPGM-Connector-v6/README.md

 # ZPGM-Connector
 Only zpgm members will understand.
-Half of the mods being required by zpgm connect are on zpgm server. https://discord.gg/E3T9JxDuTP
+Half of the mods being required by zpgm connector are on zpgm server. https://discord.gg/E3T9JxDuTP
 "Mein content mod":
 https://discord.com/channels/811352640059342899/811559565837336606/914934231652786247